stevenchadburrow/Neo6502/README.md

 - 32 KB of ROM (4x switchable banks)<br>
 - 8x Built-in Buttons<br>
 - VGA Output of 320x240 in 4-colors<br>
+- Only uses 74' logic chips and the Flash ROM to generate video signal!<br>
 - USB-B to power device<br>
 - No VIA, no audio, no keyboard, no UART, no external devices<br>